 Do events shape us or do we shape them?
 Do we own things or do they own us?
 Half asleep, half awake?
 Reality enters dreams, dream enters reality?
 Half alive, half dead?
 Not quite whole but not fully cleaved in half?
 Somewhere between life and death lies meaning.

 “It was on the tip of everyone’s tongue.
 Tyler and I just gave it a name.”

 “First rule of Fight Club?
 You do not talk about Fight Club.”

 We’re back to the failure of language again.
 Instead, the sublime is the pleasure derived from the pain of pummeling and being pummeled.

-“Let go of everything you?think you know?about life…”
+“Let go of everything you think you know about life…”

-Then the biggie: Dualing subjects.
+Then the biggie: Dueling subjects.
 One fights the other for power.
 Can there ever be two, particularly when they share one body?
 According to the smoking gun, the answer is no.

 I could continue with the play-by-play but we’re all watching the same thing.
 Suffice it to say, I loved this movie the first two times I saw it.
 I have a renewed appreciation this third time.
 Now excuse me while I retire the keyboard and get back to the milk and cookies.